killmaster/killmaster.github.io/collections/_posts/2020-03-22-fragmented.md

 ![Hidden text](/images/uploads/fragmented/the&#32;hidden&#32;text.png "Hidden text")

-The hidden clue here is `To go deep into the tupperware party underground, you must first obtain its admission key.
+The hidden clue here is:
+`To go deep into the tupperware party underground, you must first obtain its admission key.
 Then go find the old Ed Eights and give it to him when asked.`

 Seems like two clues actually.
 One related to The Party, another one related to what we do with what we find.